-The central concept of the present work is that the question whether it is advisable to check the model assumptions first can be addressed by an analysis of the performance characteristics of combined procedures, i.e., type 1 and type 2 error probabilities (of rejecting a true null hypothesis, and of not rejecting the null in case the alternative is true) of the main test conditional on the result of the MS test, looking at both situations in which the model assumptions of the MC test are fulfilled, and where they are violated, potentially in various different ways, not necessarily even fulfilling the assumptions of the AU test.
+The central concept of the present work is that the question whether it is advisable to check the model assumptions first can be addressed by an analysis of the performance characteristics of combined procedures, i.e., type 1 and type 2 error probabilities (of rejecting a true null hypothesis, and of not rejecting the null in case the alternative is true; this is one minus the power) of the main test conditional on the result of the MS test, looking at both situations in which the model assumptions of the MC test are fulfilled, and where they are violated, potentially in various different ways, not necessarily even fulfilling the assumptions of the AU test.
 The issue of interest here is whether the performance characteristics of the combined procedure are good enough to recommend it, compared to running either the MC or the AU test unconditionally.
-We review already existing results of this kind (all of which concern specific choices of MS, AU, and MC test, and often lead authors to advise against MS testing), we review and discuss the concept in the context of general model assumption checking including some controversial views of it, we present a new theoretical result that has some implications for how to do MS testing, and we touch on some implications for practice.
+We review existing results of this kind (all of which concern specific choices of MS, AU, and MC test), we review and discuss the concept in the context of general model assumption checking including some controversial views of it, we present a new theoretical result that has some implications for how to do MS testing, and we touch on some implications for practice.
 It is not the aim of the present work to make recommendations for specific problems; we rather outline a general attitude and guidelines for how to deal with model assumption testing.
 We will also comment on informal (visual) model checking.

 The binary nature of statistical tests has recently been controversially discussed (\cite{WasLaz16}).
 Our focus on type 1 and type 2 error probabilities is not meant to advocate simplistic ``accept/reject'' decisions in science, but rather to allow for a transparent analysis to improve the understanding of the procedures.
 Note though that the decision to proceed with a certain model-based method or not is essentially binary (potentially with more than two branches), so that binary decisions cannot be entirely avoided.